alecstein/word-chains/README.md

 A friend asked me to solve the following puzzle:

-> how do you get from the word "war" to "peace" by making a sequence of moves: either adding, deleting, or changing a letter.
+> Get from the word "war" to "peace" by making a sequence of moves: either adding, deleting, or changing a letter.
 Each move must result in a new English word.

 The shortest solution (path from "war" to "peace") is: